optimizely/fullstack-labs/packages/react-sdk/README.md

 </OptimizelyExperiment>
 ```

-Or you can also use the `<OptimizelyVariation>` component.
+You can also use the `<OptimizelyVariation>` component.

-**Note: Be sure to include an `<OptimizelyVariation default>` component if you are loading the datafile async, as the render path if the datafile fails to load.**
+**Note: If you are loading the datafile asynchrounously, be sure to include an `<OptimizelyVariation default>` component as the render path if the datafile fails to load.**

 ```jsx
 import { OptimizelyExperiment, OptimizelyVariation } from '@optimizely/react-sdk'